Master of Science degree with a major in Environmental Systems, option Environmental Resources Engineering

 The results of the characterization process revealed that nearly 40% of the OP1 volume is occupied by wet bio solids with the most impacted areas being located at the inlet and outlet borders of the pond.
 The mass of these stored solids (approximately 11,416,000 lbs.) is roughly equivalent to the solids load that the AWTF would receive over more than eight years of operation.
 These stored solids contain significant masses of nitrogen (325,000 lbs.: estimated to more than one-year worth of AWTF influent nitrogen mass) and other high oxygen demanding substances.
 Over 1.5 million lbs. of dissolved oxygen would be required under a best-case scenario to aerobically treat this mass of nitrogen alone.

 The results of these characterizations support the need for solids remediation of some form in OP1.
 The accumulated solids are occupying volume that could be used for operational storage and the integration of stored pollutants into the bulk water volume is creating a strain for the treatment systems downstream of OP1.
 Aeration that both provides oxygen and keeps the bio solids suspended is recommended along with the need for the development of best operating procedures should aeration equipment be installed.

 Martinez, Joshua M., "Characterizing accumulated oxidation pond biosolids at the Arcata wastewater treatment facility" (2019).
-Theses and projects.
+HSU theses and projects.
 309.